dubas-pro/documentation/docs/extensions/dav/index.md

 6. Specify entities with shortcuts.
 7. Save.

-!!! example "Client application configuration"
-    You can purchase this extension in our [marketplace](https://devcrm.it/da/).

 ### Enable CardDAV integration

 1. Go to External Accounts settings.
 2. Click on **Dav**.
 3. Tap checkbox next to **Address Book Extension (CardDAV)**.
 4. Add entities which should be synchronized.
 5. Save.

-!!! example "Client application configuration"
-    You can purchase this extension in our [marketplace](https://devcrm.it/da/).

 ### Enable WebDAV integration

 1. Go to External Accounts settings.
 2. Click on **Dav**.
 3. Tap checkbox next to **File Access Extension (WebDAV)**.